open-horizon/examples/edge/services/helloworld/README.md

 ## First-Time Edge Service Developer - Building and Publishing Your Own Version of the Hello World Example Edge Service

+If you want to create your own Horizon edge service, follow the next 2 sections to copy the hello world example and start modifying it.

 ### Preconditions for Developing Your Own Service

 - First, go through the steps in the section above to run the IBM helloworld service on an edge node.